Soul Sanctuary Dance - Freestyle Ecstatic Community Dance in Berkeley, California

 Music

-Music plays from 11-11:30, and from 11:31-12:45 (we have a brief welcoming circle at 11:30).
+Music plays from 11-11:30, and from 11:35 to 12:40 or 12:45 (we have a brief welcoming circle at 11:30).

 Please do not play songs that promote violence, hatred, substance abuse or prejudice.
 Songs with lyrics about deep romantic love or sex should be used sparingly if at all.
 (These can be particularly uncomfortable to dance to when you’re dancing with children or someone you just met in a friendly way.)
 A variety of genres and rhythms is the norm.
 Also avoid playing more than two very similar songs in a row.